MicrosoftDocs/power-automate-docs/articles/desktop-flows/inputs-outputs-desktop.md

 If you do not need an output anymore, delete it by going to the associated action and removing the Output name in the dynamic value.

-## Test your UI flow
+## Test your Windows recorder (V1) flow

-Testing UI flows lets you validate your changes and the appropriate playback behavior.
+Testing Windows recorder (V1) flow lets you validate your changes and the appropriate playback behavior.

 1. (Optional) Enter a value in the input field.